planettelex/jquery-coverflow/build.md

 # Build command utilizing Maven
 Execute these commands from a terminal prompt within the project directory.

+## Adding or updating the license in files.
+Execute the following command.

+    $> mvn license:format

 ## Building the jquery.ui.pt_coverflow-combined.min.js
 Execute the following command.